opsgenie/terraform-provider-opsgenie/website/docs/r/alert_policy.html.markdown

 * `ignore_original_responders` - (Optional) If set to `true`, policy will ignore the original responders of the alert.
 Default: `false`

 * `responders` - (Optional) Responders to add to the alerts original responders value as a list of teams, users or the reserved word none or all.
 If `ignore_original_responders` field is set to `true`, this will replace the original responders.
-The possible values for responders are: `user`, `team`.
+The possible values for responders are: `user`, `team`, `escalation`.
 This is a block, structure is documented below.

 * `ignore_original_tags` - (Optional) If set to `true`, policy will ignore the original tags of the alert.
 Default: `false`